Pankajkumar1494/customer-data-analysis-rfm-excel-sql-python-powerbi/README.md

 Power BI: Developed an interactive executive dashboard to visualize customer distribution across geographies and income brackets, allowing stakeholders to filter insights in real-time.

-HTML/CSS: Built a custom presentation deck for a professional walkthrough of the project logic.

 🚀 Project Workflow

 1. Data Cleaning & Engineering (SQL & Excel)